Keys To Success

 15+ Years of Experience

-According to ARS § 13-2904, an individual can be charged with disorderly conduct if their knowing intention is to disturb the peace and quiet of a neighborhood, family, or another person.
+Minor crimes and misdemeanors that fall under ARS § 13-2904, which states that an individual can be charged with disorderly conduct if their knowing intention is to disturb the peace and quiet of a neighborhood, family or another person, include:

 Most often, these charges are based on the observation of the law enforcement officer involved, which means that they are very subjective and defendable.
 Due to the nature of the charge, sometimes a good defense can have the charges dropped based on the subjectivity of the accusations.

 As stated above, many different behaviors and actions can be grouped under a disorderly conduct charge, and while most are categorized as misdemeanors, the penalties and punishments are serious.
 If accused and convicted of a misdemeanor disorderly conduct charge, individuals can face up to six months in jail, pay fines up to $2,500, and serve up to three years of probation on the first offense.

 For the felony charge of disorderly conduct, class 6 felony, involving a deadly weapon or dangerous instrument, the penalties are much more severe, including four months to two years in prison, max of $150,000 fine, and up to three years of probation.

 Incarceration, fines, and probation are serious matters that can impact you, your family, your finances, housing, and your job.
 You could face serious and long-lasting challenges in all aspects of your life with any of these charges.
 It is easy to see how disorderly conduct charges can be confusing and broad, but with an experienced criminal defense lawyer on your side, there are multiple defenses that could be used in your case.

 Various defenses that can be used in disorderly conduct cases include self-defense to prove that you did not knowingly, and with intent, cause a disturbance.
 Your case’s defense ultimately depends on the details and your legal options, which is why you should contact Sonoran Law Group.